What is an Electrical Conductor?

 Some examples of conductors of electricity are

-Conductors are good at allowing the flow of electricity because such materials the ease of flow of charges through them.
-This is the relative mobility of electrons is much better than other materials.
-This property of conductors to “conduct” electricity is called conductivity.
+An electrical conductor allows the electric charges to easily flow through them.
+The property of conductors to “conduct” electricity is called conductivity.
 Such materials offer less opposition or “resistance” to the flow of charges.
 Conducting materials allow easy charge transfer because of the free movement of electrons through them.

 Types of Conductors

 Most conducting materials used for practical applications are metals.
 For example, the wire around your house probably uses copper wires as conducting materials or their alloys.
 The electric plugs have metal in them, and the internal mechanism of you electric irons also use metals as their conducting material.
 This is because metals have lots of free electrons and promote mobility.
 Some of the best metal conductors are Silver (Ag), Copper (Cu) and Gold (Au).

 - Non – Metals

 There are some non – metals which are a very good conductor of electricity.
 For example, carbon in the form of graphite is a very good conductor of electricity.
 If you see the structure of graphite, only three of the four carbon atoms are used for bonding.
 This leaves one electron free for bonding.
 However, most nonmetals are not good conductors of electricity.

 Conductors in their solution form are called ionic conductors.
 For example, salt water is an ionic solution and is a good conductor of electricity.